Matt Kenseth: 2003: Championship season

-In 2003, Kenseth started the season with a twentieth-place finish in the Daytona 500 but quickly found his groove.
+In 2003, Kenseth started the season with a 20th-place finish in the Daytona 500 but quickly found his groove.
 Following his lone win of the season at Las Vegas, he claimed the points lead with a fourth-place finish at Atlanta in the season's fourth race.
 Kenseth held the top spot for an impressive 33 consecutive weeks, breaking the modern-era record of thirty weeks set by Dale Earnhardt in his 1980 championship season.

 At Charlotte, Kenseth secured his second pole of the year.
 Throughout the race, he battled handling issues with a car that was alternately loose and tight.
 During a late caution, Kenseth took a gamble by staying out on the track along with a few other drivers.
-The strategy paid off, as he finished in fourth place.
+The strategy paid off, as he finished fourth.

 Kenseth clinched the 2003 NASCAR Winston Cup title on November 9 with a fourth-place finish at Rockingham in the penultimate race, finishing 90 points ahead of runner-up Jimmie Johnson.
-Kenseth dominated the standings, leading for the final 33 of 36 races, and recorded a series-best 25 top-10 finishes.
-He spent 35 of 36 weeks in the top ten, the only exception coming after a twentieth-place finish in the Daytona 500.
+Kenseth dominated the standings, leading for the final 33 of 36 races, and recorded a series-best 25 top-ten finishes.
+He spent 35 of 36 weeks in the top-ten, the only exception coming after a 20th-place finish in the Daytona 500.
 Kenseth's championship season included one win and eleven top-five finishes, making him the fifth different champion in five years and the third consecutive former Raybestos Rookie of the Year to win the title.

 2004–2005

 Kenseth's 2004 IROC Championship car.

 In 2004, Kenseth won the International Race of Champions (IROC) championship.
-He qualified for the inaugural Nextel Cup Chase, starting the ten-race playoff in fifth place and finishing eighth in the final NASCAR point standings.
+He qualified for the inaugural Nextel Cup Chase, starting the ten-race playoff in fifth-place and finishing eighth in the final NASCAR point standings.
 Kenseth secured two wins that season, both coming early in the year at Rockingham and Las Vegas.
 His victory in the Subway 400 at Rockingham was a thrilling photo finish against eventual Raybestos Rookie of the Year Kasey Kahne.
 Additionally, he won the NASCAR All-Star Race.
-Kenseth was one of only four drivers to rank in the top ten throughout the entire season.
+Kenseth was one of only four drivers to rank in the top-ten throughout the entire season.

 Kenseth began the 2005 season with a string of poor finishes but rebounded with a strong mid-season performance.
 After sitting 24th in the championship standings through fourteen races, he climbed to eighth by race 26, securing a spot in the Chase for the Cup.
-Kenseth finished the season seventh in the final standings, highlighted by a win at Bristol.
+Kenseth finished the season 7th in the final standings, highlighted by a win at Bristol.
 The season also marked his two-hundredth career start.
 Through those first 200 starts, Kenseth had amassed one championship, ten wins, forty top-five finishes, 85 top-ten finishes, one pole position, and over 28.5 million in earnings.
 He also led a career-high 1,001 laps during the season.